january3/Radvanced2022/Exercises/day_3.md

     core transcriptomic facility, but unfortunately it is not entirely clear to which samples they correspond.
 Also, they are not in the same order.
 Also, there are more files than samples.
 Find a reasonable matching.
-    Hint: use the `match` function from base R.
+    Hint: you could use the `match` function from base R.